Tiro-Cruzado/Chat/server/src/Readme.md

     GET /user/generateAvatar?name=<NAME>

-Given the <NAME> parameter, returns a svg image with a random style.
+Given the required `name` parameter, returns a svg image with a random style.